Sandysandra/ComputerVision/README.md

 # ComputerVision
-This repository contains some algorithms used in computer vision Derector.py:
-	- Canny Edge Detector
-	- Corner Detector
+This repository contains some algorithms used in computer vision: Derector.py contains - Canny Edge Detector - Corner Detector - SIFT
-	- SIFT